oracle/pgql-lang/pages/pgql-1.2-spec.md

 The following table gives an overview of the different aggregates and their supported input types.

-Aggregate Operator | Semantic | Required Input Type
+aggregate operator | semantic | required input type
 --- | --- | ---
 `COUNT` | counts the number of times the given expression has a bound (i.e. is not null). | any type, including vertex and edge
 `MIN` | takes the minimum of the values for the given expression. | numeric, string, boolean, date, time [with time zone], or, timestamp [with time zone]